Axobot-org/Axobot/docs/rss.rst

 **Syntax:** :code:`rss reload`

-If your favorite youtube channel has just posted a new cool video, and the bot takes too long to post it in your specially designed living room, you can force it to refresh the list of your youtube, twitter and other websites, in addition to Minecraft servers.
+If your favorite YouTube channel has just posted a new cool video, and the bot takes too long to post it in your specially designed channel, you can force it to refresh the list of your subscribed feeds, in addition to Minecraft servers.
 This command will allow you in a few seconds to be again at the top of the latest news!

 .. note:: Note that to avoid lags, a 10-minute cooldown is active on this command.